edoput/memrise-uploader/README.md

 - _default_ : a fisrt lint and linting whenever the files changes
 - _release_ : package the addon
-- _pre-release_: load the addon into a new firefox session, load the profile from ~/.local/addon_profile/default
-- _continuos_ : this task watch for changes in your files and  publisha new version of your addon every time you save a file; requires [autoinstaller](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) to be installed in your Firefox
+- _pre-release_: load the addon into a new firefox session, load the profile from ~/.local/addon_profile/default ~~- _continuos_ : this task watch for changes in your files and  publisha new version of your addon every time you save a file; requires [autoinstaller](https://addons.mozilla.org/en-US/firefox/addon/autoinstaller/) to be installed in your Firefox~~